-With a view to creating long-term value for our stakeholder and managing the scarce natural resource, the Group strives to pursue a sustainable business development through the incorporation of an ESG theme within our business activities.
-We define "sustainability" as the integration of ESG considerations into our business operations that is a vital part of our corporate vision.
+Intending to create long-term value for our stakeholders and manage scarce natural resources, the Group strives to pursue sustainable business development through the incorporation of an ESG theme within our business activities.
+We define "sustainability" as the integration of ESG considerations into our business operation which is a vital part of our corporate vision.